 All child support orders and all parts of child support orders are modifiable if the circumstances warrant a modification pursuant to the family code.
 The parties may agree to any level of child support they choose.
-However, such an agreement is not binding on either parent or the family law court.
+However, such an agreement is not binding on either parent or the divorce court.
 A child support order that specifically and clearly states that it is non-modifiable is still modifiable.
-In other words, the parents could agree to a child support order that was below the guideline level and further agree that they will not seek to change the support amount.
-The payee-parent could petition the family law court the following day for a modification of child support to increase child support to the guideline level and generally that request will be granted.
+In other words, the parents could agree to a child support order that is below the guideline level and further agree that they will not seek to change the support amount.
+The payee-parent could petition the divorce court the following day for a modification of child support to increase child support to the guideline level and generally that request will be granted.

-Child support is calculated using a computer program (Dissomaster/X-Spouse) and taking into consideration a number of factors including, but not limited to: the parent’s respective incomes, child custody timeshare, deductions, etc. The courts are required to make a finding as to the amount of guideline child support.
-In order to make findings relative to the incomes of the parties.
-That sum will become the order of the family law court unless the court departs from the guideline child support which the court can do for ‘good cause.’
+Child support is calculated using a computer program (Dissomaster/X-Spouse) and taking into consideration a number of factors including, but not limited to: the parent’s respective incomes, child custody timeshare, deductions, etc. The divorce courts are required to make a finding as to the amount of guideline child support.
+That sum will become the order of the divorce court unless the court departs from the guideline child support which the court can do for ‘good cause.’
 Departures from guideline child support may be, but rarely are, ordered.
-A court has the discretion to set child support below the guideline amount if the payor-parent is found to be a ‘high-earner.’
-If a finding of ‘high-earner’ status is made then the court must first determine the guideline child support level.
-After the guideline child support is determined the court is required to make a finding as to whether it is the child’s best interest to receive the level of child support generated by the computer formula.
+A divorce court has the discretion to set child support below the guideline amount if the payor-parent is found to be a ‘high-earner.’
+If a finding of ‘high-earner’ status is made then the divorce court must first determine the guideline child support level.
+After the guideline child support is determined the divorce court is required to make a finding as to whether it is the child’s best interest to receive the level of child support generated by the computer formula.

 Only if the court finds that the guideline amount is unjust, will the court depart from guideline child support and reduce the amount of the child support.